coq/coq/doc/sphinx/proof-engine/tactics.rst

    This tactic expects :n:`@ident` to be a local definition then clears its body.
 Otherwise said, this tactic turns a definition into an assumption.

-.. exn:: @ident is not a local definition
+.. exn:: @ident is not a local definition.

 .. tacv:: clear - {+ @ident}